 - Sydney University Carillon – A cleverly arranged bell-ringing version.

 - De Dannan – Hibernian Rhapsody – An Irish folk version from their album of the same name.
-They also performed it live on TV in October 1996.

 - Ghost Town Trio – A very original interpretation from their album No Tits But Hits, starting out very laid-back and relaxed but picks up the pace later on.